Vaseline® Launches 'Equitable Skincare for All' in Partnership with Regina King - A Commitment to Champion Change for True Equity in Skincare

 ENGLEWOOD CLIFFS, N.J., Nov.
 12, 2020 /PRNewswire/ -- For the last 150 years, Vaseline® has been committed to helping heal skin everywhere, but this goal can't be achieved if part of the Vaseline® community doesn't have access to equal care due to systemic racism.
 Healthcare inequities continue to negatively impact Black and Latinx communities which can lead to worse health outcomes – and this includes skin health and access to dermatological care.
 That's why Vaseline® is championing change for true equity in skincare for Black and Brown skin, and partnered with award-winning actress and advocate for people of color, Regina King as part of the new Vaseline campaign, Equitable Skincare for All.

-Born out of The Vaseline® Healing Project, and aid effort in partnership with nonprofit Direct Relief, Vaseline's Equitable Skincare for All commitment focuses on the advancement of training, providing resources and education to better equip dermatologists and medical practitioners to accurately treat, diagnose and care for skin of color.
+Born out of The Vaseline® Healing Project, an aid effort in partnership with nonprofit Direct Relief, Vaseline's Equitable Skincare for All commitment focuses on the advancement of training, providing resources and education to better equip dermatologists and medical practitioners to accurately treat, diagnose and care for skin of color.
 Skin health for Black and Latinx communities continues to be underserved and without access to proper care comes the likelihood of misdiagnosis or no diagnosis leaving them at risk for long-term consequences.
 This is in part the case as nearly half of dermatologists say they were not adequately trained to treat skin of color.
 Representation is also an issue in dermatological care with only 3% of practicing dermatologists identified as Black and 4.2% identified as Latinx.1

 "I love being a Black American woman.
 Using my platform to celebrate who I am affords me the opportunity to remind people who look past the dissimilitude, that the inequities experienced by Black people still exist.
 Black and Brown people have been at a disadvantage for far too long.
 The lack of access to healthcare resources is still a huge concern," said Regina King, Vaseline Brand Ambassador and Creative Director.
 "It's important to shed a light on the inequalities that exist and be part of the solution alongside a brand that does as well."